act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 #### Passed Example

-The pin (red circle) on this map has [essential size][] because it is important to pinpoint the exact location.
+The pin (red square) on this map has [essential size][] because it is important to pinpoint the exact location.

 ```html
 <style>